eggheadio/egghead-instructor-center/README.md

 index.js
 screens/
 components/ (optional)
-shared/ (optional)
-#### shared/
-The application has a `shared` folder.
-It contains components, utilities, and other pieces of shared code.
-Anything that is used across screens/modules/components should reside in a shared folder.

 ### Screen
 A Screen is a top level (connected/smart) container for a particular piece of functionality or group of features.
 The term screen is a way to designate these are “important”, likely designate a route, and is probably connected and stateful.

 A screen has a named folder that represents the feature:

 #### LessonReview
 index.js
 LessonReview.css
 LessonReview.test.js
 components/ (optional)
 screens/ (optional)
-shared/ (optional)

 ### Component
 Within a screen’s `components` folder there will be the individual components that comprise a screen.
 These components will be stateless presentational “dumb” components (for the most part, always exceptions!) that receive props from their connected parent (screen).

 Components can be folders that contain an `index.js` or simply a JS file representing the component.
 A component would be a folder if it had non-shared sub-component elements.

 Components do not have a `screens` or `shared` sub-folder, but they can contain additional components (all the way down!)

 #### LessonList
 index.js
 LessonList.css